Market Entry Strategies

 Licensing is a relatively sophisticated arrangement where a firm transfers the rights to the use of a product or service to another firm.
 It is a particularly useful strategy if the purchaser of the license has a relatively large market share in the market you want to enter.
 Licenses can be for marketing or production. licensing).

-Franchising is a typical Kenya process for rapid market expansion but it is gaining traction in other parts of the world.
+Franchising is a typical North American process for rapid market expansion but it is gaining traction in other parts of the world.
 Franchising works well for firms that have a repeatable business model (eg. food outlets) that can be easily transferred into other markets.
 Two caveats are required when considering using the franchise model.
 The first is that your business model should either be very unique or have strong brand recognition that can be utilized internationally and secondly you may be creating your future competition in your franchisee.

-Partnering is almost a necessity when entering foreign markets and in some parts of the world (e.g. Kenya) it may be required.
+Partnering is almost a necessity when entering foreign markets and in some parts of the world (e.g. Asia) it may be required.
 Partnering can take a variety of forms from a simple co-marketing arrangement to a sophisticated strategic alliance for manufacturing.
 Partnering is a particularly useful strategy in those markets where the culture, both business and social, is substantively different than your own as local partners bring local market knowledge, contacts and if chosen wisely customers.